divaldo95/LibDAQDevice/README.md

 3. Run and check the output (In [CSharpTest](CSharpTest) folder issue `dotnet run` command)

 ## Changelog
+### 2024.05.15
+- Implemented new interfaces
+- Added stripped down version of Serial port and its devices
+- Working test code

 ### 2024.05.14
 - Test application for the library